Puchungualotsqui/Grizzly/README.md

 - Typed DataFrame (float64 and string)
 - Data aggregation and statistical functions
 - Data attributes and metadata handling
-- Import and export utilities for common data formats
+- Import and export utilities

 ### Installation
 To install the package, use: